 Higher-priced mortgage loans.
 For QMs that are higher-priced mortgage loans, lenders get a rebuttable presumption that they have complied with the ATR rule.
 This means it is presumed that the lender is in compliance with the rule, but you challenge that presumption by showing that you did not have sufficient income to make the mortgage payments.

-To learn more, go to the CFPB’s website at www.consumerfinance.gov/regulations and click on “Ability to Repay and Qualified Mortgage Standards Under the Truth in Lending Act (Regulation Z).”
+To learn more, go to the CFPB’s website and search for “Ability to Repay and Qualified Mortgage Standards Under the Truth in Lending Act (Regulation Z).”